vascokk/rivus_cep/README.md

 within 60 seconds
 ```

-For each continuous query statement, similar to the above, a gen\_server or gen\_event \(in case of "pattern matching" query\) module will be created, using an [ErlyDTL](https://github.com/erlydtl/erlydtl) template.
+For each continuous query statement, similar to the above, a gen\_server or gen\_fsm \(in case of "pattern matching" query\) module will be created, using an [ErlyDTL](https://github.com/erlydtl/erlydtl) template.

 Internally, the events are stored in an ETS-based sliding window.
 DSL statments are translated to Erlang "match specifications" and QLC queries, which are embedded in the template.